8e7an/dotvim/NOTES.md

 [How to stop line breaking in vim](https://stackoverflow.com/questions/2280030/how-to-stop-line-breaking-in-vim)

 To wrap lines visually, i.e. the line is still one line of text, but Vim displays it on multiple lines:

 `:set wrap`

 To display long lines as just one line (i.e. you have to scroll horizontally to see the entire line):

 `:set nowrap`

 By default this will wrap at the first character that won't fit in the window.
 This means it will wrap in the middle of a word if that's where the window boundary lies.
 To change it to wrap on word boundaries, you can also:

 `:set linebreak`

-This will cause wrap to only wrap at the characters in the breakat setting, which defaults to space, tab, and small set of punctuation characters.
+This will cause wrap to only wrap at the characters in the break at setting, which defaults to space, tab, and small set of punctuation characters.

 `:set breatat= ^I!@*-+;:,./?`